 The Chief Executive of the Royal Academy in London Charles Saumarez Smith has had a thrilling career in the art world, with one of its highlights being his sensational campaign to keep Raphael’s Madonna of the Pinks at the National Gallery.
 He shows us around his beautiful home he reveals fascinating insights into his life and how he came by his extensive art collection.

 FAM: Charles, thank you so much for making time to speak with me.
 Could you start by telling us a little bit about yourself?

 Charles Saumarez Smith: Well, I was trained as an art historian and studied at Cambridge and then spent a year at Harvard.
 My first job was at the Victoria & Albert Museum running a postgraduate course on the History of Design.
 Everyone was interested in objects and their history and I got interested in reconstructing the history of objects, what happened to them, how they were acquired by the museum and how they changed their character after acquisition.
 In 1989 there was a big reorganization of the V&A and I was made head of research.
-Which meant that I was spending most of my time co-ordinating the research of others.
+This meant that I was spending most of my time co-ordinating the research of others.
 I did that for four years but didn’t enjoy it particularly because it was a purely administrative role.

 But you left to become the director of the National Portrait Gallery?

 When I was in my late thirties they advertised the job of director at the National Portrait Gallery.
 There were two very strong internal candidates that rather divided the trustees and I was the third candidate so I got the job.
 I had a very nice, very interesting time at the National Portrait Gallery.
 Through my work there I got much more involved in contemporary art.
 When I had been trained as an academic art historian it was all about the past and not about contemporary art.